This article was originally published by i-D Australia.

 What would your dream rider consist of?

-A fully functional refurbished mint condition Concorde with on call Korean BBQ chef and private movie theatre.
+A fully functional refurbished mint condition Concorde with an on call Korean bbq chef and private movie theatre.

 Which three tracks are essential to your sets?

 YG, "Why You Always Hatin?;" MC Jao- "Dia de Malade;" Gaika- "PMVD (5tarboi Remix)"

 What film do you think your discography would best soundtrack?

 My own mashup of Blade Runner and Menace to Society called The Menacing Blade.
 Someone should definitely make that.

 If you could ask anyone a question, who would you ask, and what?

 I would ask a young Michael Jackson to teach me to moonwalk.